MEDICAL SECOND OPINION

 Chemotherapy

-In treatment of cancers, chemotherapeutic agents can be used alone or in combination.
-Chemotherapeutic drugs can be administered into a large vein of the body or the chemotherapy pill can be taken by mouth.
-However, thanks to advancements in the field of chemotherapy, various administration methods are now introduced into the clinical practice.
-For colon and rectum cancers and ovarian cancers, the chemotherapeutic agent is diluted and warmed before it is instilled into abdominal cavity; this method is also called “Hot Chemotherapy” and “Hypothermic Intraperitoneal Chemotherapy (HIPEC)”.
-Moreover, intrapleural (into the thoracic cage) and intrathecal (into the central nervous system) administration are available.
+For colon and rectum cancers and ovarian cancers, the chemotherapeutic agent is diluted and warmed before it is instilled into the abdominal cavity; this method is also called "Hot Chemotherapy" and "Hypothermic Intraperitoneal Chemotherapy (HIPEC)."
+Moreover, administration of intrapleural (into the thoracic cage) and intrathecal (into the central nervous system) are available.

 Risks